History Museum of Catalonia (Museu d’Història de Catalunya)

 The Font de Santa Ana fountain was built in 1365

-From the narrow streets and alleyways of the Gothic Quarter to the wide boulevards of l’Eixample district, wherever you go in Barcelona you’ll see fountains of all shapes and sizes.
-The earliest fountains were built during the middle ages to provide water for Barcelona’s inhabitants and livestock.
+From the narrow streets and alleyways of the Gothic Quarter to the wide boulevards of l’Eixample district, wherever you go in Barcelona, you’ll see fountains of all shapes and sizes.
+The earliest fountains were built during the Middle Ages to provide water for Barcelona’s inhabitants and livestock.
 Simple and functional, early fountains were sparsely decorated…

 El Pont del Bisbe: Bishop’s Bridge